Saying YES to your Wedding Dress

-The moral being, stay open-minded during the search of your dress.
+The moral being, stay open-minded during the search for your dress.

 Find the Kindest Cut for Your Figure and the Right Material for Your Skin!

 Before you start dress shopping, make sure you have an idea of what works well for your body type.
 For instance, a dress that looks great on a curvier girl might not work if your figure is slimmer and/or straight.
 I had a Pinterest board of what I liked, but after trying some dresses on, I realized it didn't compliment my body as I hoped.

 When you find the perfect silhouette for your body type, you'll be happy to see how it fits!
 The right silhouette can help fake curves or slim down problem areas.
 Of course, if you have a good salesperson assisting you, they can help find the proper silhouette for you.
 I was lucky with mine; she picked out the dress I ended up choosing!

 Bring a Trusted Advisor!

 It is tempting to show up to your dress appointment with your "bride squad", "besties", or the mothers and grandmothers of the families.
 Before you drag your gang to the store, consider who will help you with the process and who may make it difficult.
-Your best friend may have very different taste than you or maybe a relative your are thinking of inviting is very traditional and won't understand a more modern dress.
+Your best friend may have very different tastes than you or maybe a relative you are thinking of inviting is very traditional and won't understand a more modern dress.
 I recommend limiting your entourage to about three people who will keep the experience stress-free, won't be judgemental, and have your style and best look in interest.